Dharshan8088/Dharshan8088/README.md

 - 👋 Hi, I’m @Dharshan8088
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning bachelors in computer science engineering
+- 🌱 I’m currently pursuing bachelors in computer science engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  dharshan8088@gmail.com